Hamden Historical Society

 Helen Street – Dixwell Av.
 W to Pine Rock Av.; Hamden Plains; on 1911 plat

 The original plat spelled the street Hellen and and was labeled “Lots of Hellen Warner”.
-A three-year old girl whose name was spelled that way was listed as living in New Haven in the 1880 census.
+Hellen Warner was listed as born in 1842 and living in Hamden in the 1900 census.
 A grave with the name Helen Warner (d.
 1926) is in Hamden Plains Cemetery.
+The spelling of the street was changed to Helen in 1936.
 See also Langer St.

 Heloise Street – Carleton St. W past Morris St. to end; Whitneyville; on 1921 plat